svandragt/hide-trackbacks/readme.txt

 == Changelog ==

-= 1.2.0 =
+= 1.1.5 =
 * Update supported WordPress versions to 5.8+.
-Older versions might work.
+Older versions then tested might work.
+Tracking the latest two versions.
+* Plugin now requires PHP 7.0+.
+Next version will require 7.1.
+* Iterating on a list of posts that's not an array will no longer result in a warning.
+Thanks @aecnews.

 = 1.1.4 =
 * Tested up to: 5.4